DeniseWorthen/UFS_UTILS/sorc/cpld_gridgen.fd/docs/user_guide.md

 ## The generated files

-The exact list of files produced by the *run_gridgen.sh* script will vary depending on several factors.
+The exact list of files produced by the *cpld_gridgen.sh* script will vary depending on several factors.
 For example, if the *DO_POSTWGHTS* flag is true, then a SCRIP format file will be produced for each rectilinear destination grid desired and a file containing the regridding weights to map from the center ``Ct`` stagger point to the rectilinear grid will also be written.
 If an OCN/ICE grid resolution less than 1/4 degree is chosen, then a file containing regridding weights from the 1/4 degree grid to a lower resolution grid will also be written.
 Note also that multiple intermediate SCRIP format files may be produced depending on the options chosen.

 <br>